baoduy/hbd.astro-paper/src/content/blog/az-04-pulumi-private-aks-hub-vnet-development.md

 ### Developing a Hub VNET

-Our goal is to set up the main components required for the Hub VNet, which include:
+Our goal is to set up the main parts required for the Hub VNet, which include:

 1. **Resource Group**: A container for managing related Azure resources.
 2. **Virtual Network (VNet)**: The main network that hosts our subnets.